 To satisfy customer needs what works best is to solve a big problem for a small group of people.
 The best products and services, the most useful, focus first on small segments.
 With that specialization, they can solve problems that are relevant.
 Small companies can help a few a lot.
 They can make a significant impact.
 That is an advantage over multinational corporations.

 An external monitor could be essential for a laptop.
-Many products in the market pay attention to the resolution.
-But no one seems to prioritize the industrial design and the brand.
-MacBook consumers have a particular sensibility for those elements.
-There is a need in the market that no one tries to satisfy.
+Many products on the market pay attention to the resolution.
+Only Apple prioritize design and brand.
+But the Pro Display has a price and characteristics that make it suitable only for very high-end professionals.
+There is still a need in the market that no one tries to satisfy.

 Apple has a line of products with the word "Pro" at the end of the name.
 Examples include Mac Pro, MacBook Pro, and iPad Pro.
 They are the most powerful and expensive in their category.
 The term has also become a way to designate a type of Apple user.
 Perhaps it is more generic, a tech user.
 But, what exactly is a Pro?.